Skip to main content

 Have a Clear Vision

 Before you open the social media toolbox, determine what you want to accomplish.
-Are you trying to pack the de Jong Concert Hall for a Women’s Chorus performance?
+Are you trying to pack a concert hall for a Women’s Chorus performance?
 Help your students land jobs?
-Increase the number of ORCA grant applications?
+Increase the number of ORCA grant applicants?

 Social media can help with all of those objectives and more.
-Yet without a clear purpose, you may end up spinning your wheels.
+Without a clear purpose, however, you may end up spinning your wheels.

 A common concern that bosses have with social media is time: will it distract employees from completing their other work?
 Having a clear purpose can eliminate the inclination to wander online for hours.
 Make sure you understand your supervisor’s priorities for your time at work.
 The more they trust you, the better chance you have for getting buy-in for your new social media plans.